PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

 }

 int _getStallIndex(float sensorReadings[], bool overdrawn[], float currentThreshold) {
+  /*
+    - Function:
+      - Iterate through sensors and motors to find which one is stalled
+    - Arguments:
+      - sensorReadings (floats): array of current-sensor values
+      - overdrawn (bools): array of booleans that signify if a motor is overdrawn
+      - currentThreshold (float): the minimum current that the sensorReadings must be for the motor to not be stalled
+    - Returns:
+      - An int value between 0 and the number of motors - 1 which symbolizes the index of the stalled motor */

   int stallIndex = -1;    // Initialize stallIndex out of range float maxCurrent = -9999;